Do not use in cases of hypersensitivity to the active substances or to any of the excipients.

 To minimise the risk of re-infestation and new infestation, excreta should be collected and properly disposed of for 24 hours following treatment.

-In very rare cases slight and transient digestive tract disorders such as vomiting and/or diarrhoea may occur.
+In very rare cases mild and transient digestive tract disorders such as vomiting and/or diarrhoea may occur.
 In individual cases these signs can be accompanied by nonspecific signs such as lethargy, anorexia or hyperactivity.

 The frequency of adverse reactions is defined using the following convention: